Zhangyong-Tang/DFAT-Information-Fusion2023/README.md

 # DFAT
 The champion of VOT-RGBT2020 challenge.
-Leave a message if you wanna the code for DFAT.
+Leave a message if you want the code for DFAT.